wkh237/react-native-fetch-blob/README.md

 #### Upload a file from storage

-If you're going to use a `file` request body, just push the path with prefix `RNFetchBlob-file://`.
-(We're planning to add an API to customize this prefix)
+If you're going to use a `file` request body, just wrap the path with `wrap` API.

 ```js
 RNFetchBlob.fetch('POST', 'https://content.dropboxapi.com/2/files/upload', {